countzero/learning_node_pkg/README.md

 ## Use the demo application

 The demo application is a http webserver that serves a quoted text message.
-The application can be passed a text via the commandline.
-See [./bin.js](https://github.com/countzero/learning_node_pkg/blob/master/bin.js) for technical details.
+See [bin.js](https://github.com/countzero/learning_node_pkg/blob/master/bin.js) for technical details.

 ### Download the executable for your platform